Problems We Found With Winston-Salem, North Carolina Drinking Water

 Disinfection Byproducts (DBPs) In Winston-Salem Drinking Water

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not well regulated, the EPA has stated that they are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.
-DBPs in Winston-Salem’s tap water had a 2016 local running annual average of 78.6 parts per billion.
-Consumers may be interested to know that levels of Total Trihalomethanes ranged as high as 120.1 ppb, while the EPA’s Maximum Residual Disinfectant Level is only 80 ppb.
+EPA regulates two types of DBPs: Total Trihalomethanes (TTHMs) and Halo Acetic Acids 5 (HAA5).
+TTHMs in Winston-Salem’s tap water had a 2018 Local Running Annual average of 48.4 parts per billion.
+Consumers may be interested to know that levels of TTHMs ranged as high as 96.6 parts per billion, while the EPA’s Maximum Residual Disinfectant Level (MRDL) is only 80 parts per billion.
 Although these upper range values are well above the MRDL, this is not an EPA violation, since local running annual averages are used for comparison.

 Use Of Chlorine In Winston-Salem Tap Water